mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 ship; otherwise, they would simply attempt to destroy it.

 APPROACH

 The first step of a forced boarding is the approach.
 Space is big.
 If a ship can apply more thrust than that of their assailants, the encounter begins beyond the range of weapons and the ship under pursuit wants to avoid the encounter, then the Approach phase cannot begin in earnest.
-However, if an aggressor has superior thrust, they can close on the other ship, first coming into space- combat range, engaging in combat (if the ship under pursuit refuses to surrender) and, if victorious, closing the gap in order to board.
+However, if an aggressor has superior thrust, they can close on the other ship, first coming into space-combat range, engaging in combat (if the ship under pursuit refuses to surrender) and, if victorious, closing the gap in order to board.
 Refer to Space Combat in the Traveller Core Rulebook to resolve this portion of